AZS Warsaw: Athletics

+During World War II, three athletes of AZS Warsaw, Stanisław Fiedorowicz, Jerzy Koźlicki and Julian Gruner, were among Poles murdered by the Russians in the large Katyn massacre in April–May 1940.
+Olympic athletes Stanisław Sośnicki and Wojciech Trojanowski were prisoners of the German prisoner-of-war camp Oflag II-C.

 Boxing

 History

 The ancestor of the boxing section was the Academic Boxing Association, which was established before 1924.
 It became a section of AZS Warsaw before 1930.

 The section was not very successful in Poland.

+Gymnastics

+Andrzej Konopka, Wiesława Noskiewicz, and Łukasz Uhma represented the club at various Summer Olympic Games.

 Ice Hockey

 History

 This section was established in 1922. it was one of the first hockey teams in Poland, next to Polonia Warsaw.
 Initially, training sessions took place at the ice rink in Łazienki Park, then at Karowa Street and finally at Dynasy, where hockey players stayed for many years.

 The section was one of the best hockey teams of the 1920s and 1930s.
 In 1927, the team became the first Polish champions in history.
 The team defended their title in the next four editions of the championships, until 1931.
 In 1927, the team was recognised as the fifth best hockey team in Europe.

 In 1924, AZS Warsaw, together with Polonia Warsaw, the Warsaw Skating Society, and KS Warszawianka, founded the Polish Ice Hockey Federation.

 AZS Warsaw players became the core of Polish representation in ice hockey for many years.
 In 1926, AZS Warsaw hockey players, as the Polish national team, went to the European Ice Hockey Championships in Davos, where they lost 1:2 to France and Austria.
 In the squad for the European Championships in Vienna in 1927, the formation was once again primarily players from the Warsaw club.
 The Poles took fourth place in the tournament.
 AZS Warsaw won the academic world championships in 1928.

 AZS Warsaw was an important hockey team until the outbreak of World War II, although other teams began to dominate the league after 1931.

+During the war, two players, Edmund Czaplicki and Aleksander Kowalski, were among Poles murdered by the Russians in the large Katyn massacre in April–May 1940.
+Pre-war player Tadeusz Adamowski was a prisoner of the German prisoner-of-war camp Oflag II-C.

 This section was re-activated after the end of the war, but was not able to return to its pre-war successes.
 This was largely due to the presence of Legia Warsaw, which had gathered old representatives around them, and used the fact that it was a military club to attract talented younger players.
 The section ceased to exist shortly after 1957.

 Famous players included Olympic athletes Tadeusz Adamowski and Aleksander Kowalski.